RaviTambade/linux/memorymgmt.md

 <b>Q. Mention some important characteristics of paging.</b>
 Some characteristics of paging are:

-- Fixed-size blocks: Paging divides the main memory into fixed-size blocks called frames, and the process is divided into pages of the same size as frames.
+- <b>Fixed-size blocks</b>: Paging divides the main memory into fixed-size blocks called frames, and the process is divided into pages of the same size as frames.
-- Non-contiguous allocation of physical memory: Paging does not need contiguous allocation of physical memory since it supports non-contiguous allocation.
+- <b>Non-contiguous allocation of physical memory</b>: Paging does not need contiguous allocation of physical memory since it supports non-contiguous allocation.
-- Memory protection: Through the association of protection bits with each page, paging offers memory protection and these bits, which determine protection on the relevant page, are connected to each item in the page table
+- <b>Memory protection</b>: Through the association of protection bits with each page, paging offers memory protection and these bits, which determine protection on the relevant page, are connected to each item in the page table